Skip to main content

 The CSV is a prep artefact, not a submission.
 The actual return is filed through the AEC's own return process.
 The columns are designed to map cleanly to the AEC's required disclosure fields; your compliance lead may transform them further.

-Submit to the AEC
+Submit the return

 1. Open a return for the same period and entity type with the AEC.